Skip to content

 It’s hard to argue against the home being the epicenter of life.
 It’s the safe space where — by concept and intention — a person has the opportunity to rest, relax and recharge: the place that brings life to both you and yours.

-Homes are intentionally built with rooms for recharging: the bedroom to nap, kitchen for nourishment, the bathroom for a refreshing shower and dining room for fellowship.
+Homes are intentionally built with rooms for recharging: the bedroom to nap, the kitchen for nourishment, the bathroom for a refreshing shower, and the dining room for fellowship.
 That’s their function — and that’s why there’s no place like home.

 Kauffman Desert House in Palm Springs, California Image Source

-Mid-century Modern design is characterized by clean lines with a lack of frills but often accented with bright, bold colors.
+Mid-century Modern design is known for clean lines without frills, often accented with bright, bold colors.

 Image Source

-In contrast, the modern farmhouse is comfy, cozy and full of charm, accented with neutral warm colors, vintage antiques and salvaged wood.
-The fine trim work is often ornate but not ostentatious — coffered ceilings, crown molding and Shiplap compliment hardwood floor, rustic beams and custom barn doors.
-Windows are everywhere, but tend to be cased with depth, frequently with flared rams in a Highland style.
+The fine trim work is often ornate but not ostentatious — coffered ceilings, crown molding, and Shiplap compliment hardwood floors, rustic beams, and custom barn doors.
+Windows are everywhere but tend to be cased with depth, frequently with flared rams in a Highland style.

 Beyond antiques, a common piece of décor in a modern farmhouse is the farm table, sometimes referred to as harvest tables.